-One chapter seemed especially suited to a law review article countering the gun prohibitionists' argument that certain classes of firearms make the U.S. exceptional in mass murder problems.
-The title: "Mass Murder: American Unexceptionalism."
-It is currently available at https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3055877.
+One chapter of the book is especially suited to a law review article countering the gun prohibitionists’ argument that certain classes of firearms make the Unites States exceptional in regard to mass murder problems.
+The title: “Mass Murder: American Unexceptionalism.”
 The applicant is submitting it to law reviews.
-It is also available at
+It is currently available at https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3055877 and at https://thecrimereport.org/2017/11/16/is-mass-murder-exceptionally-american/.

 [M]ass murder is hardly a modern problem: mass murder in America was a problem throughout the 17th, 18th, and 19th centuries, yet it did not prevent ratification of the broad guarantee recognized in DC v.
 Heller, incorporated to limit the states in McDonald v.
 Chicago, and the numerous state constitutional guarantees.